mackdroid/crosh-dracula-theme/README.md

 ![logo](https://i.imgur.com/JL51rlX.png) <br />

-To install this theme simply press Ctrl + Shift + J to open the java script console in your crosh termina and paste the following in it
+To install this theme simply press Ctrl + Shift + J to open the java script console in your crosh terminal window and paste the following in it
 ```term_.prefs_.set('foreground-color', "#F8F8F2");
 term_.prefs_.set('background-color', "#282A36");